a2nfinance/funpay_fsc/HKT.md

 ## 4. Usecases

-SWAYPAY can be used for the following purposes:
+FunPay can be used for the following purposes:

 - **Paying Freelancer Salaries and Subscription Services:** FunPay supports crypto streaming for payments, enabling freelancers to receive payments in real-time for their services or subscriptions.
 This feature provides security and transparency, protecting users in the labor market.